Wheel Bearings Replacement

 - On vehicles where the wheel bearing is pressed into a cavity within the steering knuckle, the steering knuckle must be removed from the vehicle in order to press out the old bearing and press in the new bearing.

 - On some vehicles, the wheel bearing is pressed onto an axle shaft and thus the axle must be extracted from the axle carrier.
 This will apply to certain trucks.

 Is it safe to drive with a wheel bearing problem?

 No. Wheel bearing failure is usually gradual, although in some cases it starts immediately after the dramatic impact of the wheel and tire assembly with a deep pothole.
-Wheel bearings can sometimes make noise for quite some time before you experience a catastrophic failure that would result in complete separation of the wheel and tire assembly from the axle.
+Wheel bearings can sometimes make noise for quite some time before you experience a catastrophic failure that would result in the complete separation of the wheel and tire assembly from the axle.
 Generally, the risk of sudden failure increases with the noise level.
-But strictly speaking, once the bearing has started to fail it is impossible to predict exactly when it will fail completely.
+But strictly speaking, once the bearing has started to fail it is impossible to predict exactly when it will fail.
 So it should not continue to be driven.
 Were a failing bearing to seize or break while you are moving, you could experience loss of control of the vehicle.
 Once you receive a conclusive diagnostic that a wheel bearing has failed, replace the bearing promptly.